 Last but not least, you have to take care of the finishing touches.
 Therefore, fill the holes and the cracks with wood filler and let it dry out for several hours, before sanding the surface with 120-grit sandpaper.

 Top Tip: Protect the wooden components from rot by applying several coats of paint.
 Choose colors that match the design of the rest of your property, as to enhance the look of the hammock stand.
+Premium Plans available for this project in the Shop.

 This woodworking project was about hammock stand plans.
 If you want to see more outdoor plans, we recommend you to check out the rest of our step by step projects.
+SHARE our projects and follow us on the social networks to help us keep adding free woodworking plans.
+LIKE us on Facebook to be the first that gets our latest updates and submit pictures with your DIY projects.